-- A. Establishment and purpose.
-The Technical Review Committee (TRC), which shall be chaired by the development review coordinator, is hereby created and shall have the following duties: - 18 1.
+- 16 A. Establishment and purpose.
+The Technical Review Committee (TRC) is hereby created and shall have the following duties: - 18 1.
 Meetings.
-The committee shall meet at least monthly to review development proposals as prescribed in this article. - Recommendations.
-The committee shall make recommendations to the Development Review Board, City Plan Board or City Commission, depending upon which is the decision-making entity. - B. Membership.
-The membership of the committee shall be composed of an employee appointed from each of the following city departments and government agencies: - Planning and development services. - 2.
-Public works department. - 3.
-Fire/rescue department. - 27 4.
-Parks and recreation department. - 5.
-Gainesville Regional Utilities department. - 6.
-Representatives of other city, county, state, regional or federal departments or agencies as deemed appropriate.
+The TRC shall meet at least monthly to review development proposals as prescribed in this article. - 2.
+Decisions.
+As prescribed in this article, the committee shall either make the final decision on development proposals or make recommendations to the reviewing board with decision-making authority. - B. Membership.
+The TRC shall be composed of an employee appointed from each of the following city departments: - Planning and development services. - 26 2.
+Public works department. - 27 3.
+Fire/rescue department. - 4.
+Representatives of other departments as deemed appropriate.